Better Health Channel

 Free pads and tampons.
 Period.

-Free pads and tampons are now available in train stations.
+Free pads and tampons are now available at Aboriginal Community Controlled Health Organisations.
 Period.

 This means more people will have access to free pads and tampons when and where they need them.